kibade/samba-ad-dc/FreeRADIUS-Auth-In-AD.md

                             -   Choose your Guest Wifi user, and click <kbd>OK</kbd>
                         -   <kbd>OK</kbd>

-Once you close the window, that user will not be able to log in to a workstation, but can still be authenticated with the Wifi Controller through FreeRADIUS.
+Close the window.
+The "guestwifi" user will not be able to log in to a workstation, but can still be authenticated with the Wifi Controller through FreeRADIUS.

 ---
 ### Done